Skogarmadr/bachelor-thesis/chapters/09-results.md

 \end{tabular}

 We can see that Bitcoin and Ethereum are easy to swap because they have the same requirements.
 However, Monero doesn't.
 But it possible to swap Monero for Bitcoin, it is more difficult because we have to implement a protocol without locktime and hashlock.
-A project of Monero and Bitcoin atomic swap already exists and works, see  `Bitcoin & monero cross-chain atomic swap` from \citep{monero}.
+A project of Monero and Bitcoin atomic swap already exists, see  `Bitcoin & monero cross-chain atomic swap` from \citep{monero}.

 ### Speed